tmuxweb/84bull/pages/projects.md

 ---
 layout: projects
-title: Projects
+title: Case Studies
-permalink: "/projects/"
+permalink: "/casestudies/"

 projects:
-  heading: "" # "Projects"
+  heading: # "Projects"
-  sub_heading: "" # "A collection of our recent work"
+  sub_heading: "Working together, by means of strategy, research and design, my goal is to provide the best visual solutions for your product. <br>Below are a few recent examples of bigger projects I have recently worked on.
+<br><br>"
   limit: 96
   sort: date # date | weight
   view_more_button_text: "" # "More Projects"